 Indiana suffered a disappointing sweep to eventual Eastern Conference Champions, the Miami Heat, in the first round of the playoffs and are now figuring out how they can improve when many teams around them in the East are.

-If you are a fan of the Indiana Pacers, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Indiana Pacers have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Indiana Pacers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Indiana Pacers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Indiana Pacers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!